 There are the obvious options like joining a sports team or taking a class, but what if you are too busy to commit to either?
 There are SO MANY ways to join in for the non-committed folk.
 Just check out Facebook groups, Meetup.com, or Internations.org.
 There is bound to be something for you.
 Try to push yourself into joining one of the many expat forums, or expat groups for various unique activities such as chess or skydiving.

-Just recently in Vienna, there was a U!Meet event where you could meet a large number of people individually for 2 minutes, similar to speed-dating, but as a way to make friends.
+Just recently in Vienna, there was a speed-friending event on Meetup.com where you could meet a large number of people individually for 2 minutes, similar to speed-dating, but as a way to make friends.
 There can be some cool, wild events going on where you live, and you may regret it if you don’t check it out for a bit.

 4) Use technology – but not too much

 Technology, while working as an expat abroad, can be your best friend or worst enemy when it comes to settling in.
 It is a brilliant way to stay in touch with family and friends at home regularly, but social media can make you feel more aware of what you are deemed to be “missing out’’ on.
 Nights out, birthdays, and family reunions can be hard to watch from a distance.
 If certain online accounts are hurting you instead of helping you overcome homesickness, stop watching/following them until you feel stronger.

 It is important to remember that social media is a highlight reel of only a small percentage of someone’s life, so you may not be missing out on as much as you think.
 Perhaps use that time to work on constructive things, like meeting new people, and taking the time to explore your interests and hobbies living abroad.

 Getting home to see family and friends in person is crucial to the long-term success of the expat experience.
 However, if you are someone who would not want to see them (i.e.: coming from an abusive home, family trouble, etc.) then skip this step.